-On the other hand, the study of happiness, which many researchers use as an approximation to individual wellbeing, originally a domain of psychology, has been making its way into the field of economics over the past decades as researchers have used survey and experimental data to delve into the nature of the association between well being and political and economic institutions, although some of these studies use self-reported life satisfaction instead of self-reported happiness as their measure of wellbeing (Bjørnskov et al, 2008).
+On the other hand, the study of happiness, which many researchers use as an approximation to individual wellbeing, originally a domain of psychology, has been making its way into the field of economics over the past decades as researchers have used survey and experimental data to delve into the nature of the association between well being and political and economic institutions, although some of these studies use self-reported life satisfaction instead of self-reported happiness as their measure of wellbeing (Bjørnskov et al, 2008)i.

 This paper contributes to the literature on the relation between economic institutions and happiness by focusing on one specific economic institution: market competition.
-Furthermore, this paper investigates if there are differences in the relation of competition and happiness which may be driven by ethnic or cultural differences.
+Furthermore, this paper investigates if there are differences in the relation of competition and happiness which may be driven by racial, ethnic or cultural differences.

-The study of the effect of cultural differences on economic outcomes has increased in the last few years, For example, in a widely cited study, Guiso et.al, (2006) define culture as those "customary beliefs and values that ethnic, religious, and social groups transmit fairly unchanged from generation to generation".
-In this paper, I analyze if the relation between competition and happiness is the same for individuals with different cultural (ethnic) backgrounds.
+The study of the effect of ethnic differences on economic outcomes has increased in the last few years.
+Some authors have identified ethnicity as a characterization of culture.
+For example, in a widely cited study, Guiso et.al, (2006)ii define culture as those "customary beliefs and values that ethnic, religious, and social groups transmit fairly unchanged from generation to generation".
+This paper analyzes whether the relation between competition and happiness is the same for individuals with different cultural (ethnic) backgrounds.

-I use self-reported opinions about competition derived from the World Value Surveys (WVS).
-To my knowledge, this is the first paper to use the opinions of individuals about competition rather than using quantitative aggregate measures such as the degree of openness of an economy or the volume of capital inflows and outflows.
-As a consequence, my measure is an individual measure rather than an aggregate measure which may prove more useful to draw appropriate conclusions with respect to individual behavior and causality relations.
+This investigation uses self-reported opinions about competition derived from the World Value Surveys (WVS)iii.
+Based on the information collected so far, this is the first paper to use the opinions of individuals about competition rather than using quantitative aggregate measures such as the degree of openness of an economy or the volume of capital inflows and outflows.
+As a consequence, the measure of competition used presently is an individual measure rather than an aggregate measure which may prove more useful to draw appropriate conclusions with respect to individual behavior and causality relations.

-Data collected by the WVS also includes information about the ethnicity of the respondent and I use this information to gauge into the importance of ethnicity differences.
+Data collected by the WVS also includes information about the ethnicity of the respondent which is used to gauge into the importance of ethnicity differences.
 Competition may be regarded differently by, say, citizens of developed countries relative to citizens of less developed countries, or by Asian individuals relative to Whites and Blacks, for example.
-To my knowledge, no other paper has attempted to explore this issue directly using data collected at the individual level.
+This is probably the first paper attempting to explore this issue directly using data collected at the individual level.

-As suggested above, individual wellbeing has proved difficult to measure in empirical studies.
-Researchers have attempted to approximate individual wellbeing by collecting survey information on self-reported individual satisfaction and individual happiness (e.g. the World Value Surveys) and by running experimental games to analyze behavioral outcomes
+As suggested above, individual wellbeing has proved difficult to measure in empirical studies probably, in part, due to difficulties in determining what the term represents, conceptuallyivvvi.
+Accordingly, researchers have approximated individual wellbeing by collecting survey information on self-reported individual satisfaction and individual happiness (e.g. the World Value Surveys) and by running experimental games to analyze behavioral outcomesvii.